You have set up an online retail store, popularly known as e-commerce site, and the next you expect is to start making sales.

 Don’t put many products on the Homepage

-You don’t attract new customers to your online shop by putting many products on the homepage, easy navigation is important, don’t cluster everything.
+You won’t attract new customers to your online shop by putting many products on the homepage, easy navigation is important, and don’t cluster everything.

 The less cluttered your homepage looks, the less you overwhelm your customers.

-If your merchandise is well presented to your visitor, you would arouse the curiosity to know more about what you offer on your online store.
+If your merchandise is well presented to your visitor, you would arouse their curiosity to know more about what you offer on your online store.